What qualifies as a genuine redundancy?

 - if your employer is a contractor and they lose a contract to perform services and the contract is granted to another business

 - where the business the contractor is performing the work for, decides to undertake the work in house

 If a business is restructuring, people in the types of jobs listed above can choose to work for the new company on the same terms and conditions they currently have.
 If they make this choice, they will become employees of the new employer.

 If those employees choose not to transfer, the existing employer may make them redundant and any notice/payments will be assessed by looking at their current employment agreement.
 If the new employer subsequently decides it has to make them redundant and there are no provisions in their employment agreement about redundancy, new terms should be negotiated by the employee and the new employer.

 If redundancy terms cannot be agreed on with the employer, then the Employment Relations Authority may decide an appropriate redundancy provision.

 For more information see the Ministry of Business, Innovation and Employment’s Employment NZ website.

 What help is available to someone who's been made redundant?

-Work and Income has an information service called Redundancy Support.
+You may be eligible for help from Work and Income.
 They can tell you about any income support you may be entitled to, training opportunities, and help you find another job.